 Digital Accountability and Transparency Act of 2014 (DATA Act)

-The DATA Act will be implemented in stages, beginning with the guidance issued by OMB in 2015.
-After the pilot program runs through 2017, agencies and award recipients will be required to adhere to the new data sharing standards starting as early as 2018.
+The DATA Act was implemented in stages, beginning with the guidance issued by OMB in 2015.
+With the completion of the pilot program in 2017, agencies and award recipients are required to adhere to the new data sharing standards.

 Effective Date: May 9, 2014

 Document Citation: Public Law No. 113-101